chrisweber12/mountain-paths/README.md

 ### Usage

 Running the command `make` within the project directory will compile the executable *mountain-paths.exe*.
 Running `make run` will run the program, and running `make clean` will remove *mountain-paths.exe* and any output *.ppm* files.
-When prompted for a file path, 5 example files are provided within *Example-Data*, so `Example-Data/#.dat` can be entered, with # being an integer 1-5.
+When prompted for a file path, 5 example files are provided within *example-data*, so `example-data/#.dat` can be entered, with # being an integer 1-5.
 Alternatively, another filepath can be used, provided it fits the constraints shown [below](#input).
 The output will be a .ppm (Portable Pixel Map) file in the same location as the input file, which will be a greyscale representation of the data with red paths shown from left to right across the image, one starting at the leftmost pixel in each row.
 The [best overall path](#algorithm) will be colored green.

 ### Specifics